-But, you must include your name, and the business name if you have one (the trading name) on official company paperwork (e.g. invoices and letters).
+Nevertheless, you must include your name and business name if you have one (the trading name), on any official company paperwork (e.g. invoices and letters).

 Note: What you choose to name the business could be a crucial part of setting up as a sole trader.
 It is wise to do some research on website design and search engine optimisation if you are including them in your advertising and marketing campaigns.